Call Today! Free Immediate Response (818) 781-1570

 California Penal Code Section 243(d) describes the crime of battery that causes serious bodily injury as follows:

-• (d) When battery is committed against another person and serious bodily injury is inflicted, it's punishable by imprisonment in a county jail for up to one year, or pursuant to Penal Code Section 1170 for two, three, or four years.
+• (d) When the battery is committed against another person and serious bodily injury is inflicted, it's punishable by imprisonment in a county jail for up to one year or pursuant to Penal Code Section 1170 for two, three, or four years.

 As stated above, a “battery” is the willful touching of another person that is offensive or harmful.
 Clearly, touching requires physical contact, including even slight touching.
 Willfully simply means on purpose.